dwkim78/upsilon/README.md

 - release of the first version of UPSILoN.

 ### v0.5 (planned)
-- add (a) Random Forest classification models.
+- add a Random Forest classification model.

+### v.0.2.4
+- Bug fixed in the module estimating a period uncertainty.

 ### v0.2.3
 - add a module calculating a feature based on cumulative sum.